Meet the Instructors

 Megan holds a Bachelor’s degree in Music Education and Music Therapy from the University of Iowa as well as a Master’s degree in Special Education from the University of Florida.
 In 2012, she retired from her 30-year career, working at a residential center for developmentally disabled adults in Gainesville, Florida.

 Megan has been playing the mountain dulcimer since 2007.
 Her first dulcimer classes were at the John C Campbell Folk School in Brasstown, North Carolina.
 In 2013, she retired to Ellijay, Georgia and joined Blue Ridge Dulcimer Club.
 Megan has been teaching the dulcimer since 2014.
-She is now enrolled in a Dulcimer Teacher Certification program at Western Carolina University which she will complete in 2017.
+She has completed a Dulcimer Teacher program at Western Carolina University in 2017 and is now a certified instructor.